raina99/Digital-Vidhya-Blogs/README.md

 Beginners

-(1)An introduction to data visulaizatin in Python - http://www.digitalvidya.com/blog/introduction-data-visualization-in-python/
+(1)An introduction to data visualization in Python - http://www.digitalvidya.com/blog/introduction-data-visualization-in-python/

 (2)An Introduction To Text Analysis In Python - http://www.digitalvidya.com/blog/an-introduction-to-text-analysis-in-python/